dmison/workshop/learn-js/_steps/step6-functions.markdown

 This is our event data.
 You should be able to click the little triangle and expand it to see all the details.

-There is is information about the type of event it was, but the interesting thing for us is the `target` property.  `target` is another object which represents the element which was the source of the event.
+The `event` object contains a lot of properties with details about the event, but the interesting thing for us is the `target` property.
+`target` is another object which represents the element which was the source of the event.
 It is from this that we can find out what the new colour selection is, and anything else we want to know.

 So lets do that, lets change that log statement to show instead just the details we are interested in.